LLC vs C-corp

 For various businesses

-If you’re just starting out and don't expect to raise outside capital for quite some time, you can choose an LLC.
-If you’re looking for venture funding soon enough, it’s better to register as a C-corp
+If you’re just starting out and don’t expect to raise outside capital for quite some time, you can choose an LLC.
+Once the store picks up, you can elect to be classified as an S-corp.

 Choosing LLC and electing your LLC as a corporation would save some money on taxes as compared to the default multi member LLC.
-For agencies operating on thin margins, this is some relief.
-However, unless the agency is looking to raise venture funding, you needn't choose a C-corp
+Alternatively, you could also choose to be elected as an S-corp for additional tax savings.

-For a high growth SaaS company, C-corporation is usually the better business entity.
-Only a corporation can issue stock to its employees, contractors and investors.
+For a high-growth SaaS company, a C-corporation is usually the better business entity.
+Only a corporation can issue stock to your employees, contractors, or investors.
+S-corps have a limitation of a maximum 100 individual shareholders.
+That means institutional investors cannot be shareholders.

 LLC is governed by state statues.
 It is only a legal entity, not a new tax entity.
 By default, LLCs with a single member are treated as a sole proprietorship and multiple members are treated as a partnership.
 They have a pass-through income, meaning the business income is transferred to the members and are not taxed at the LLC level.
 Members pay taxes at their individual level.
 There is no double taxation.
 If the LLC doesn't want the default treatment, they can elect to be treated as a C-corp or an S-corp.